Ab Roller vs. Planks: Battle of the Core Workouts

 Which is better for core workouts, ab roller or planks?

 Both the ab roller and planks are effective for core workouts, and the choice between the two depends on individual preferences and fitness goals.
-Some people may prefer the dynamic movement of the ab roller, while others may prefer the static hold of planks.
-It is also beneficial to incorporate both exercises into a well-rounded core workout routine.
+Some people may prefer the dynamic movement of the ab roller, while others may find the static hold of planks more beneficial.
+It is also advantageous to incorporate both exercises into a well-rounded core workout routine.